 Examples of facilities include a cafe and restaurant, BBQ area, outdoor garden, wine cellar, children’s play area, and more.

 Address: 196 – 202 Nam Ky Khoi Nghia, Ward 6, District 3, Ho Chi Minh City

 Leman Luxury Apartments

-Leman Luxury Apartments is a 24-story apartment buildings and an established residential project.
+Leman Luxury Apartments is a 24-story apartment building and an established residential project.
 2-3-bedroom units start from around VND 10 billion (USD 430,000).

 It has two gates in Din Chieu and Truong Dinh streets, having plenty of restaurants, boutiques, ancient oil trees, and more.
 From here, you’ll reach the Notre Dame Cathedral, Reunification Palace, Tao Dan Park within a short distance.

 The project was built by the renowned developer C.T Group that has completed a handful of projects in Ho Chi Minh.
 One of C.T Group’s flagship projects is also Metro Star, a real estate project real estate project for sale in District 2.

 Address: 22 Trương Định, Phường 6, District 3, Ho Chi Minh City

 Saigon Mansion is a luxury project that opened in District 3 in 2011.
 Askin rents range from USD 1,200 to 3,000, which kind of speaks for itself.
 The units are 50 to 124 square meters and have 2 to 3 bedrooms.

 The facilities aren’t as lavish as in newly built projects, but you’ll still get access to a gym and a swimming pool.
 From here, you’ll reach the following places nearby: